From fresh-faced start-ups to mature multinationals, businesses of all sizes need to recognize and reward the loyalty of their long-term employees.

 - A generous donation to a charity of the employers’ choosing

 Cash rewards are also common, of course.
 Whether it’s for 10 years of service or 20 years of service, most employers seem to offer cash rewards of between £150 and £300.
 It varies wildly, though.
 One organization offers £7,500 for 20 years’ service.

 What Sort of Long Service Awards do Employees Value Most?

 In 2018, Employee Benefits surveyed nearly 2,000 employees on work-related rewards.
-Their key finding was that employees are more likely to value bespoke, personalised awards over money.
+Their key finding was that employees are more likely to value bespoke, personalized awards over money.

 The most popular work-related award?
 Time off.
 43% of surveyed employees said that extra annual leave would make them feel most loved and valued.

 The survey also revealed some valuable insights into how you should time long service awards.
 It seems that many employees view rewards given on set service landmarks as too arbitrary.
 47% said they’d prefer to receive rewards spontaneously (because people love surprises!) and 38% said they’d rather receive awards in recognition of good work, regardless of how long they’ve spent at the company.

 What Do Your Employees Want?

 With so many different factors to consider, it might come as no surprise that almost half of UK employers don’t offer any form of long service awards.
 Many businesses see this as a minefield that’s best avoided.